 Diesel glow plugs are responsible for warming the cylinders so the engine can ignite the fuel.
 The glow plugs help keep the engine running as it should.
 Because of the glow plugs’ location, heat can effectively be drawn into the diesel engine.

 When the weather is ideal, the glow plug is barely needed.
 However, when temperatures drop, the glow plug must be in optimal condition to warm the cylinder enough for combustion.

 Diesel Glow Plugs vs. Spark Plugs

-The glow plugs and spark plugs are very similar in nature but have some differences.
+The glow plugs and spark plugs are very similar in nature, but do have some differences.
 Here are a few you will find when you examine the two.

 1. Fuel Type

-First, the glow plug is installed in diesel engines, while gasoline engines use spark plugs.
-With the gas engine, spark plugs are needed to create the spark that ignites air and fuel inside the combustion chamber.
+First, glow plugs are installed in diesel engines, while gasoline engines are outfitted with spark plugs.
+With gas engines, spark plugs are needed to create the spark that ignites air and fuel inside the combustion chamber.